failmap/failmap/tools/README.md

-Scripts/tools/utilities that are not directly part Failmap-admin but support development or operations.
+Scripts/tools/utilities that are not directly part failmap but support development or operations.